Apidcloud/scarlett-watson/README.md

 You can also use Heroku to run the app, and setting it up is pretty straightforward:
 1. Create an account over [Heroku](https://www.heroku.com)
 2. Download and install Heroku's [CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
-3. Run `$ heroku auth:login` and enter your account credentials
+3. Run `$ heroku login -i` and enter your account credentials
 4. Create an heroku app `$ heroku create`
 5. Run it locally `$ heroku local web`
 6. Open the app with `$ heroku open` or [localhost:5000](http://localhost:5000) in the browser